IsaacBevis123/Dumb-Smart-Outlet-Timer/README.md

 <img src="./Images/assembly-marked.jpg" width="1000">

-### My compleated build
+### My completed build
-The old surge protector I used has two oulets labeled "always on" so I retained that by bypassing the relay for those, the rest of the outlets all work controlled by relay and Pico W. I chose this perticular surge protector because it was large enough to house everything inside and it experienced its final surge and no longer worked as a surge protector anyway.
+The old surge protector I used has two oulets labeled "always on" so I retained that by bypassing the relay for those, the rest of the outlets all work controlled by relay and Pico W. I chose this particular surge protector because it was large enough to house everything inside and it experienced its final surge and no longer worked as a surge protector anyway.

 <img src="./Images/complete.jpg" width="1000">